 ‘Tis the season of dinner parties and home-cooked meals.
 You’ll probably be trying out different recipes and dealing with food waste.
-The last thing you want is smelly garbage or backup in the kitchen sink when hosting a family dinner.
-But that’s bound to happen if you become careless with your waste disposal.
+The last thing you want is smelly garbage or food scraps stuck in your kitchen garbage disposal when hosting a family dinner–and turning on the faucet doesn’t always help.

-With all the shopping and cooking that happens during the festive season, homeowners will be churning out mounds of waste.
-Figuring out what goes into your trash can and what shouldn’t is critical to proper garbage disposal.
-You need to know what food items can’t go down the garbage disposal or kitchen sink.
+Figuring out what goes into your trash can and what shouldn’t is critical for maintaining even the best garbage disposals.
 Whether it’s the leftover from your Thanksgiving dinner or Christmas lunch, here’s what you should avoid emptying down the kitchen sink.

 Oil, Fats, and Grease